 Ph.D. in Geography, 2002, Oregon State University.
 Dissertation Title: Land Cover Change along the Willamette River, Oregon.

 M.A. in Geography, 1990, University of Georgia.
 Thesis Title: Forecasting Municipal Water Usage for Albany, Georgia.

 Dr. Oetter teaches physical geography, resource geography, geographic techniques, environmental science, and interdisciplinary studies.
 His research is concentrated on the application of remote sensing and Geographic Information Systems (GIS) to resource development issues, especially land cover change and riparian management.
 He enjoys working with students who have an interest in understanding the spatial connections between humans and their local environment.
 Dr. Oetter holds a Certificate in Environmental Ethics from the University of Georgia, and has been very active promoting sustainability projects at the college.
 Dr. Oetter is a certified GIS Professional.

-B.A.
-Political Science and International Studies, University of Kansas, May 1999
+B.A. in Political Science and International Studies, 1999, University of Kansas.

-Dr. Mark Rochelo earned his PhD degree in Geosciences at Florida Atlantic University in 2017.
-He specialized in mapping sciences, especially the application of unmanned aerial vehicles (UAVs) in spatial analysis.
-Dr. Rochelo has a wide range of interests in geography, including coastal processes, archaeology, and urban land cover.
+Dr. Mark Rochelo specializes in mapping sciences, especially the application of unmanned aerial vehicles (UAVs) in spatial analysis.
+He has a wide range of interests in geography, including coastal processes, archaeology, cartographic history, and urban landcover dynamics.

 Dr. Rochelo earned his undergraduate degree at Providence College, where he majored in Environmental Studies, Biology, and Western Civilization.
 He is dedicated to the liberal arts mission, and demonstrates it by teaching an interdisciplinary course titled "Global Connections."